Breast Pain

 -

 Give it time.
-Most commonly, pain goes away on its own after a few months, without the need for any treatment.
+Most commonly, pain goes away on its own after a few months, without needing any treatment.